julianmclain/algorithms-mixtape/algorithms_mixtape/graphs/README.md

 ### Adjacency Lists

+There are various ways to represent an adjacency list.
+You can use a two-dimensional array in which each index position represents a vertex and the array stored at that index holds a pointer to adjacent vertices.
+Guido Van Rossum has proposed a [dict representation](https://www.python.org/doc/essays/graphs/) when working in Python.

-For adjacency lists, there are the following ingredients:
+Tim Roughgarden proposes a representation with the following ingredients:
 - An array of vertices
 - An array of edges
 - Each edge entry stores a pointer to its endpoints (2 vertices)
 - Each vertex entry stores a pointer to its edges

 Think about the space requirements for adjacency lists.
 It's equal to Θ(*n* + *m*).
-For this reason, adjacency matrices are better suited to sparce graphs.
+For this reason, adjacency matrices are better suited to sparse graphs.

 ## Graph Search